 Monroe County offers FREE one-day classes in EPA certified Renovation, Repair and Painting (RRP).
 This class is open to anyone (parents, contractors, property owners, tenants, etc) interested in working safely with lead hazards.
 Classes are free but space is limited.
 You must pre-register by calling (866) 850-5280 x109.
 For more information, please go to www2.monroecounty.gov/eh-leadpoisoning.php

-We are pleased to share our NEW "Healthy Homes, Healthy Families" resource guides in English and Spanish!
+We are pleased to share our "Healthy Homes, Healthy Families" resource guides in English (revised July 2015) and Spanish.
 Call (585) 224-3125 to request free copies.

-We have NEW Lead Poisoning Prevention Brochures available in SEVEN languages--Burmese, English, Karen, Nepali, Somali, Spanish, and Swahili.
+We have Lead Poisoning Prevention Brochures available in SEVEN languages--Burmese, English, Karen, Nepali, Somali, Spanish, and Swahili.
 CLICK HERE for downloadable PDFs or call (585) 224-3125 to request free copies.

 - If you believe you have observed non-compliance with the EPA’s Renovation, Repair & Painting Rule, fill out the Report of Suspected Violation(s) of the US EPA Renovation, Repair and Painting Rule Requirements and FAX it to EPA Region 2 at (732) 321-6757.
 Please fill out the form as completely as possible.
 Work site addresses without specific Contractor information are more difficult to follow up on.
 If possible, please send proof of your complaint including photographs, video, and if possible, executed contracts that specify scope of work.